 Should you try to be idealistic about getting to the perfect price, or should you be pragmatic about how you consider this opportunity?

-I could provide many more examples as those mentioned above.
+I could provide many more examples like those mentioned above.
 The bottom line is the following… Don’t be obsessed with the demand curve that you have seen in an Economics 101 course (you know the one that matches Price to Quantity sold and varies based on the curve’s elasticity).

 You probably know what the current market pricing is and what volume it will generate.
 You may understandably want to know what a change in pricing will do to change your sales volume.
 Yes, these curves exist and can be generated with the right data.
 But chances are you may not have access to the correct data to do this.
-Should you get access to sales data, you may not even know not know what that demand curve looks if various price-sales scenarios that involve sales timing, location and channel have been mixed together.
+Should you get access to sales data, you may not even know not know what that demand curve looks if various price-sales scenarios that involve sales timing, location, and channel have been mixed together.
 Econometric models claiming to do this may also not be too convincing once you dig into how they have been built.
 How then do you get to a practical solution that makes financial sense?

 As a more convenient alternative, start to think about the different ways that your customer and prospect base can be segmented in terms of their needs and how you may be able to price differentially based on those needs.
 Then think about how the demand curve mentioned above is likely to shift left or right or up or down based on the particular segmentation scenario you have in mind and amend your thinking along those lines.

 Finally, start to create actionable plans that will enable you to execute this in the marketplace.
 For instance, consider:

 - Consumer segments that may pay more for whatever amendment you are making.
 E.g. 100% organic.

 - Channels will add value such as convenience.